 10. Adrenaline Events To Watch or Become a Participant

 Vail hosts a variety of adventurous and athletic events throughout the summer.
 Whether you choose to spectate or participate, events at 8,150’ take things to a new level!
-The GoPro Mountain Games take place June 10-13 and is the country’s most celebrated festival of adventure sports, art, and music.
-The Vail Outlier Off-Road Festival, celebrating all things mountain biking, takes place September 24-26.
+The GoPro Mountain Games take place early June and is the country’s most celebrated festival of adventure sports, art, and music.
 The Vail Rec District’s Race Series includes the Dynafit Trail Running Series, mountain bike race series, and Whitewater Race Series and will surely test participants’ athleticism!

 How many of these adventures have you checked off your list?
 We hope you make plans to be here a while to take it all in, or come back soon for more.
 We’d love to hear which were your favorites or if you discovered something incredible to add to our list!

 Note: If you’re new to town, give yourself a couple days to acclimate to the elevation before taking on higher elevation activities.
 And as always, pack along plenty of hydration.